faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

      ![](../media/u47upd.png)

-1. Navigate to the folder for your preferred language and install the necessary packages.
+1. Navigate to the **CSharp** folder and install the necessary packages.

      **C#**: